Tamschi/Abstraction-Haven-Backup/ckwdq3pd0065zwks10raohh85.md

 To @[Robin Pederson](@TheBerkin) and @[telios](@telios) for proof-reading and various suggestions on how to improve clarity, and to [Milou](https://github.com/jimkoen) for criticism and suggestions from a C++ perspective.

-# License and Translations
+# License and Translations (in detail)

 This post as a whole with exception of citations is licensed under [CC BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 All code samples (that is: code blocks and snippets formatted `like this`), except for citations, are additionally licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/), so that you can freely use them in your projects under any license or no license.

 Citations from official Rust projects retain their original `MIT OR Apache-2.0` license and are used as permitted at <https://www.rust-lang.org/policies/licenses>.
 Sorry about the complexity here, unfortunately my country barely recognises fair use.

-If you translate this post, please let me know so that I can link it here.
+If you translate this post, please let me know so that I can link it [above](#heading-license-and-translations).
 I should be able to post a German translation myself before long.

 (I suggest using the same license structure for code snippets in translations as here, though this is not something I can enforce.
 If a translation uses a different license, you can likely still take the code you need from the original here under CC0.)